welldigital/prototype-kit/README.md

-# Well Digital Prototype Kit
+# Well Digital prototype kit

 The prototype kit provides a simple way to make interactive prototypes that look like pages on well.co.uk.
 These prototypes can be used to show ideas to people you work with, and to do user research.